thisisobate/kyverno-website/src/content/docs/policies/other/inject-sidecar-deployment/inject-sidecar-deployment.md

 ---
-title: "Inject Sidecar Container"
+title: 'Inject Sidecar Container'
 category: Sample
 version: 1.6.0
 subject: Deployment,Volume
-policyType: "mutate"
+policyType: 'mutate'
 description: >
   The sidecar pattern is very common in Kubernetes whereby other applications can insert components via tacit modification of a submitted resource.
 This is, for example, often how service meshes and secrets applications are able to function transparently.
 This policy injects a sidecar container, initContainer, and volume into Pods that match an annotation called `vault.hashicorp.com/agent-inject: true`.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//other/inject-sidecar-deployment/inject-sidecar-deployment.yaml" target="-blank">/other/inject-sidecar-deployment/inject-sidecar-deployment.yaml</a>

 ```yaml